technicalagilecoach/SudokuSolver/SudokuSolverCore/Notes.md

 # Notes

-- run propagation between different solver strategies? -> already done, if valueModified==true the remainder of the Solve() loop is skipped and the next iteration starts with propagation
+## To Do
+- handling hidden pairs is not implemented
+- handling (naked) triples is not implemented
+- handling hidden triples is not implemented
+- make a nicer equality check for BitArrays than AreEqual

+## Done
+- handling pairs for regions

+## Ideas
+- brute force search is not implemented but could help if all other strategies fail
+- implement more strategies mentioned at https://www.sudokuwiki.org/Sudoku.htm

+## Limitations
 - Grid.Init assumes that the input puzzles always follows the expected syntax -> no error handling otherwise
-- handling connected twins for regions is missing
-- brute force search is not implemented but could help if all else fails
-- make a nicer equality check for BitArrays than AreEqual